gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/distrust-amazon-reviews.md

   <figcaption><strong>Figure 1: </strong>Pareto front &mdash; There is a diversity of preferences on the cost-quality tradeoff, but we all want to be somewhere on the Pareto front, not inside the curve.</figcaption>
 </figure>

-Amazon reviews are a reasonable attempt at such a system, but obviously reviews can be gamed.
+Amazon reviews are a reasonable attempt at such a system, I think.
+Seeing the average rating out of 5 stars is a super simple and intuitive way to think about buyer satisfaction.
+But unfortunately reviews can be gamed.
 You can buy fake reviews that artificially boost a product's rating.
 What would it look like if Amazon's recommender system were more aligned with the goals of users?

 ## Rating propagation

 I've had an inkling of an idea for a while that you could estimate item's quality with user ratings and then measure rater reliability based on similarity to other raters.
-You could then discount ratings from users with low reliability.
-What would emerge is a dynamical system where a single rating sends ripples through a network of items and users, updating estimates of both item quality and user reliability.
+You could then discount ratings from users with low reliability.[^insider-scoop] What would emerge is a dynamical system where a single rating sends ripples through a network of items and users, updating estimates of both item quality and user reliability.
 The information gained from ratings diffuses outward as ratings stream in.

 I'm hopeful that with enough simplifying assumptions (like item ratings being normally distributed), there might be an efficient closed form solution that scales to many users and items.